Students at the University of Sydney

 His early life

-The illegitimate son of Robert Fitzgerald Snr, Robert Marsden D Fitzgerald was born in Sydney and educated at the Sydney College.
+The illegitimate son of Robert Fitzgerald Snr, Robert Marsden D Fitzgerald was born in Sydney.

 His student days at the University of Sydney